 In the Q2 2017 release of MOM’s Labour Market report, resident unemployment rate and retrenchments continue to go down, although slow.
-According to OCBC economist Selena Ling, that’s because companies are instituting a hiring freeze and are reluctant to replace their employees who resigned.
+According to OCBC economist Selena Ling, companies are instituting a hiring freeze and are reluctant to replace their employees who resigned.

-On the other hand, the continuing decline in overall employment is due to decreasing numbers of Work Permit Holders in Construction and Marine sectors.
+On the other hand, the continuing decline in overall employment is due to decreasing numbers of Work Permit Holders in the Construction and Marine sectors.

 “This is not to say they don’t have prospects, but they need to be able to present to employers the additional strengths or skills that they have to stand out.”

 So, how can you stand out from the sea of job applicants?
 Follow the five tips below:

 It is already a given that it is difficult to find a job in Singapore.
 But, good thing, there are practical tips that you can do to make looking for a job less painful.

 The city-state can be a host to many markets.
 However, some industries are stronger compared to others.
 As stated in MOM’s Labour Market report:

 “Hiring remains cautious in sectors such as Construction and Marine, but opportunities will continue to be available in Finance & Insurance, Infocomms & Media, Healthcare, Professional Service and Wholesale Trade.”

 To know if your desired job has a high employment rate, you can always check out MOM’s Administrative Records and Labour Force survey.